7 (Nelly Furtado album): Promotional videos

-Aside from Furtado's music videos released in support of the album's official singles, she released official visualisers for a number of tracks; on 13 November 2024, she released the visualiser for "Untitled", and a visualiser for "Floodgate", which followed on 13 December 2024.
-Subsequently, she released lyric videos for "Better For Worse" on 25 December 2024, "Showstopper" on 1 January 2025, and "Better Than Ever" on 14 January 2025.
+Aside from Furtado's music videos released in support of the album's official singles, she released official visualisers for a number of tracks; on November 13, 2024, she released the visualizer for "Untitled", and a visualizer for "Floodgate", which followed on December 13, 2024.
+Subsequently, she released lyric videos for "Better For Worse" on December 25, 2024, "Showstopper" on January 1, 2025, and "Better Than Ever" on January 14, 2025.

 Critical reception

-Fabio Magnocavallo from Euphoria praised 7 for balancing modern and nostalgic elements, showcasing her evolution while maintaining the essence of her early 2000s sound.
-He highlighted tracks like the moody "Showstopper" and the bilingual "Corazón" with Bomba Estéreo, reminiscent of her Loose era.
-The album's diversity, from the electropop "Love Bites" with SG Lewis and Tove Lo to the piano ballad "All Comes Back", reveal Furtado's personal growth.
-Despite a somewhat scattered tracklist, Magnocavallo commended her multi-faceted artistry and gave the album 4 out of 5 stars.

 Josh Korngut, writing for Exclaim!, expressed disappointment with the album's overall lack of risk and depth.
 Korngut acknowledged Furtado's past musical successes, highlighting her ability to deliver emotionally powerful tracks like "Try" and "Pipe Dreams", but felt that 7 falls short of her potential.
 He suggested that the pressure to deliver a commercially successful album after several "flop eras" may have led to a safer, less adventurous project.
 Korngut noted that while some tracks, like "Better Than Ever", showcase Furtado's strength in confessional songwriting, many others, such as "Ready for Myself", feel outdated or uninspired.
 The track "Save Your Breath" was praised for its future-facing collaboration with drag star Tynomi Banks, though Korngut felt that the album's lead singles, including "Love Bites" and "Corazón", failed to captivate fans.
 Despite these criticisms, Korngut acknowledged Furtado's talent and ability to reinvent herself, suggesting that while 7 may not have hit the mark, she still has the potential to surprise critics in the future.